 It is a gift of self-care when you purchase things for yourself that add value.

-Don’t get caught up in the hustle and bustle of retail and purchase items simply to check a name off your list.
+Don’t get caught up in the hustle and bustle of retail and shop for items simply to check a name off your list.

 STOP before you swipe your credit card to ask if the purchase is worth it.